At our Brampton clinic, our Panel Physicians can guide you through the process of your Immigration Medical Exam from start to finish.

 We submit your exam results online to the government.

 Once your complete immigration medical exam is done, we electronically send the results to Immigration, Refugees and Citizenship Canada.
 We will also give you a document with your case number (IME/UMI) to confirm that you have completed your exam.
+Reports are submitted within 5-10 days of your exam

 For more information about the exam requirements, visit the Immigration, Refugees and Citizenship Canada website: